February 2018 Benghazi bombing

 The February 2018 Benghazi bombing was an attack with bombs on the Saad Ben Obadah mosque in Benghazi, Libya.

 Attack

 The bomb attack occurred on Friday, 9 February 2018 in the Saad Ben Obadah mosque in Benghazi.
 The explosives, hidden in bags, were detonated remotely during Friday prayers.
-As a result, two people died and 143 more were injured, the victims included children.
-No group took responsibility for the attack.
+As a result, two people died and 143 more were injured; the victims included children.
+No group claimed responsibility for the attack.

 Reactions

 After the bombing, all mosques in Benghazi were instructed to install security cameras.